Betamethasone-17-valerate, neomycin sulphate.

-Infection risk with occlusion: Bacterial infection is encouraged by the warm, moist conditions within skin folds or induced by occlusive dressings.
+Infection risk with occlusion: Bacterial infection is encouraged by the warm, moist conditions within skin folds or caused by occlusive dressings.
 When using occlusive dressings, the skin should be cleansed before a fresh dressing is applied.

-Chronic leg ulcers: Topical corticosteroids are sometimes used to treat the dermatitis around chronic leg ulcers.
+Chronic leg ulcers: Topical corticosteroids are sometimes used to treat dermatitis around chronic leg ulcers.
 However, this use may be associated with a higher occurrence of local hypersensitivity reactions and an increased risk of local infection.

 Effects on Ability to Drive and Use Machines: There have been no studies to investigate the effect of BETNOVATE-N on driving performance or the ability to operate machinery.
 A detrimental effect on such activities would not be anticipated from the adverse reaction profile of topical BETNOVATE-N.

-Use in children: In comparison with adults, children and infants may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic adverse effects.
+Use in children: In comparison with adults, children may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic adverse effects.
 This is because children have an immature skin barrier and a greater surface area to body weight ratio compared with adults.